lvgl/lv_i18n/README.md

 Here is a [list](https://www.andiamo.co.uk/resources/iso-language-codes/) of the language and locale codes.

 Add the `locale-name: ~` line to the `yml` files.
-Replace "language-code" with the actual language code.
+Replace "locale-name" with the actual language code.
 E.g.: `en-GB: ~` or simply `en: ~`

 Technically you can have one `yml` file where you list all language codes you need but its more modular to separate them.